craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Tracking/Economy Pages/Economics of Combine.md

 Poorer oils such as Heart-nut are imported from the north, but the common folk have little choice but goat butter or lard for their oil.

 #### Delicacy
-Sweet rice cake are a wonderful treat, but the best dish a middle class family could ask for is sweet-and-sour beef with vegetable noodle and rice.
+Sweet rice cake are a wonderful treat, but the best dish an upper-middle class family could ask for is sweet-and-sour beef with vegetable, noodle, and rice.

 Nobles import white flour for some pastries and other fine dishes, but these are reserved for occasion to all but the richest of citizens.